 In some cases, FDA may require, or sponsors may voluntarily pursue, post-approval studies, or Phase 4 clinical trials, that are conducted after initial marketing approval.
 These trials are used to gain additional experience from the treatment of patients in the intended therapeutic indication.
-In certain instances, such as with accelerated approval drugs, FDA may mandate the performance of Phase 4 clinical trials as a condition of approval of an NDA.
+In certain instances, such as with accelerated approval drugs, FDA may mandate the performance of Phase 4 trials.
+In certain instances, the FDA may mandate the performance of Phase 4 clinical trials as a condition of approval of an NDA.